 We may buy ourselves a few years of de-escalation of the current conflict, but until the free Russians take their country back from the hands of the KGB/FSB – that is, until the Soviet Union falls in actuality – their violent nature will not change.

-This piece was first published on the Students For Liberty website.
+This piece was first published in May 2022 on the Students For Liberty website.

 This piece solely expresses the opinion of the author and not necessarily the organization as a whole.
 Students For Liberty is committed to facilitating a broad dialogue for liberty, representing a variety of opinions.